Anne Conway (philosopher)

-Anne Conway (also known as Viscountess Conway; née Finch; 14 December 1631 – 23 February 1679) was an English philosopher whose work, in the tradition of the Cambridge Platonists, was an influence on Gottfried Leibniz.
-Conway's thought is a deeply original form of rationalist philosophy, with hallmarks of gynocentric concerns and patterns that lead some to think of it as unique among seventeenth-century systems.
+Anne Conway (also known as Viscountess Conway; née Finch; 14 December 1631 – 23 February 1679) was an English philosopher of the seventeenth century, whose work was in the tradition of the Cambridge Platonists.
+Conway's thought is a deeply original form of rationalist philosophy.
+Conway rejected Cartesian substance dualism and instead, argued that nature is constituted by one substance.
+Against the mechanists, she argued that matter is not passive, but has self-motion, perception, and life.

-Biography
+Life

 Anne Finch was born to Sir Heneage Finch (who had held the posts of the Recorder of London and Speaker of the House of Commons under Charles I) and his second wife, Elizabeth (daughter of William Cradock of Staffordshire).
 Her father died the week before her birth.
 She was the youngest child.
-Her early education was by tutors and included Latin, to which she later added Greek and Hebrew.
-Her half-brother, John Finch, who encouraged her interests in philosophy and theology, introduced Anne to the Cambridge Platonist Henry More, who was one of John's tutors at Christ's College, Cambridge.
-This led to a lifelong correspondence and close friendship between them on the subject of René Descartes' philosophy, over the course of which Anne grew from More's informal pupil to his intellectual equal.
-More said of her that he had "scarce ever met with any Person, Man or Woman, of better Natural parts than Lady Conway" (quoted in Richard Ward's The Life of Henry More (1710) p.
-193), and that "in the knowledge of things as well Natural and Divine, you have not onely out-gone all of your own Sex, but even of that other also."
-Conway grew up in the house now known as Kensington Palace, which her family owned at the time.
+Anne grew up in the house now known as Kensington Palace, which her family owned at the time.
+In her younger years, she was educated by tutors.
+She studied Latin, and later learned Greek and Hebrew.
+Her half-brother, John Finch, encouraged her interests in philosophy and theology.
+He introduced Anne to one of his tutors at Christ's College, Cambridge, the Platonist Henry More.
+This led to a lifelong correspondence and close friendship between Henry and Anne.
+In their correspondence, the pair discussed René Descartes' philosophy.
+Eventually, Anne grew from More's informal pupil to his intellectual equal.
+When speaking about her, More said that he had "scarce ever met with any Person, Man or Woman, of better Natural parts than Lady Conway" (quoted in Richard Ward's The Life of Henry More (1710) p.
+193), and that "in the knowledge of things as well Natural and Divine, you have not only out-gone all of your own Sex, but even of that other also."

-In 1651, she married Edward Conway, later 1st Earl of Conway, and in the following year More dedicated his book Antidote against Atheism to her.
-In 1658, Anne gave birth to her only child, Heneage Edward Conway, who died of smallpox just two years later.
-Her husband was also interested in philosophy and had himself been tutored by More, but she went far beyond him in both the depth of her thought and the variety of her interests.
-She became interested in the Lurianic Kabbalah, and then in Quakerism, to which she converted in 1677.
-In England at that time the Quakers were generally disliked and feared, and suffered persecution and even imprisonment.
-Conway's decision to convert, to make her house a centre for Quaker activity, and to proselytise actively was thus particularly bold and courageous.